Telkom Mobile: Technology

 The Telkom network provides voice and data products and services over a unified 2G / 3G network.
-Telkom has launched LTE on the 2300 MHz frequency band offering speeds of up to 100Mbit/s.
-As of 27 october 2022 Telkom has added 5G FWA high speed connections partnering with China's Huawei Technologies.
+Telkom has launched LTE on the 2300 MHz frequency band offering speeds of up to 100 Mbit/s.
+As of 27 October 2022 Telkom has added 5G FWA high speed connections partnering with China's Huawei Technologies.

 Telkom Music

 Telkom Mobile partnered with Tencent Africa to launch Telkom Music, a music streaming service with the Telkom Music Powered By JOOX app.